 Undoubtedly, after 12 more months have gone by I will see things differently from what I do now.
 So, I'm writing today to preserve that fresh rookie perspective.
 Here, then, are the vivid memories of a new, still-wet-behind-the-ears missionary.

 I also write to say "thanks" to those special people who have invested part of their lives in me.
 My story is in part their story.
 I've written this to help them to share in the excitement of these first few months.
-So here's a book written to my dad, Rev. Nolan Culbertson.
-When I was in junior high, he said to me, "Howard, if you feel like God is calling you to the mission field, I'll see that you get there even if it takes all I have.". .. to Paul Miller, who took a chance on me against all advice ... to Millard Reed, my pastor at a crucial period in my spiritual life and in my relationship to the church ... to Paul Orjala, whose teaching, counsel, and life enabled me to form a biblical understanding of missions and what it means to fulfill the Great Commission in the twentieth and twenty-first centuries ... to Chet Galloway, who insisted that Christian education really be education ... to Gary Sivewright, a close friend who's laughed and cried with me through more memories than I care to even think about ... to the Uvalde (Tex.)
-Nazarenes who, in my first pastorate right out of seminary, dared to walk with me in two miraculous years of the workings of the Holy Spirit.
+So here's a book written to my dad, Nolan Culbertson.
+When I was in middle school, he said to me, "Howard, if you feel like God is calling you to the mission field, I'll see that you get there even if it takes all I have.". .. to Paul Miller, who took a chance on me against all advice ... to Millard Reed, my pastor at a crucial period in my spiritual life and in my relationship to the church ... to Paul Orjala, whose teaching, counsel, and life enabled me to form a biblical understanding of missions and what it means to fulfill the Great Commission in the twentieth and twenty-first centuries ... to Chet Galloway, who insisted that Christian education really be education ... to Gary Sivewright, a close friend who's laughed and cried with me through more memories than I care to even think about ... to the Uvalde (TX) Nazarenes who, in my first pastorate right out of seminary, dared to walk with me in two miraculous years of the workings of the Holy Spirit.

 Well, I guess I'd better stop there and get on with the story.
 I imagine you picked up this book to read about missions and not about all the people in my past. . . . [ continue reading ]

--- Howard Culbertson
+-- Howard Culbertson,

 Somebody stole my jungle |

 |I thought being a missionary meant going to a tribal group in the middle of a jungle.
-Then I wound up being appointed as a missionary to a European country. . . . [ read more ]|
+Then we wound up being deployed as missionaries to a European country. . . . [ more ]|